NABU

 The Kafa Zone still boasts large, overlapping areas of mountainous afromontane cloud forest.
 The region is one of the 36 “Biodiversity Hotspots” worldwide and is therefore of global significance for conservation.
 Around 100 woody plant and many bird and mammal species are recorded. more →

-As a result of the dependence on wood of the local population, and conversion of the forest to arable land, the biodiversity is being dramatically reduced.
-Soil erosion, increased water run-off may lead to floodings.
-The climate change also effects the region already. more →
+As a result of the dependence on wood of the local population, and conversion of the forest to arable land, biodiversity is being dramatically reduced.
+Soil erosion and increased water run-off lead to floodings.
+Climate change also already affects the region. more →

 The people of Kafa - Foto: Cleophe Bender